On Types of Elliptic Pseudoprimes: Korselt Criteria for s and s

-Silverman \cite{Korselt} introduces two notions of elliptic Korselt numbers.
+In \cite{Korselt}, Silverman gives a Korselt criterion for elliptic Carmichael numbers.
+Any number satisfying this elliptic Korselt criterion is an elliptic Carmichael number, but the converse need not be true. \begin{defi} [\cite{Korselt}] Let $N \in \mathbb{Z}$, and let $E/\Q$ be an elliptic curve.
+Then, $N$ is an \emph{elliptic Korselt number for $E$ of Type I} if $N$ has at least two distinct prime factors and, for every prime $p$ dividing $N$, \begin{enumerate} \item $E$ has good reduction at $p$, \item $p+1-a_p$ divides $N+1-a_N$, and \item $\ord_{p}(a_N-1) \geq \ord_{p}(N) - $. \end{enumerate} \end{defi} Here, $\ord_p(N)$ denotes the largest nonnegative integer $e$ such that $p^e$ divides $N$ if $N \neq 0$ and $\infty$ otherwise.
+Assuming that $e = \ord_p(N)$, we also write $p^e \mid \mid N$. \begin{prop}[\cite{Korselt}, Proposition 11] Let $N \in \mathbb{Z}$ be an odd integer and let $E/\Q$ be an elliptic curve.
+If $N$ is an elliptic Korselt number for $E$ of Type $I$, then $N$ is an elliptic Carmichael number for $E$. \end{prop} In \cite{Korselt}, Silverman introduces two notions of elliptic Korselt numbers.
 Any number satisfying the following elliptic Korselt criterion must be an elliptic Carmichael number, but the converse is not generally true.

-\begin{definition} Let $N \in \mathbb{Z}$, and let $E/\Q$ be an elliptic curve.
-Then, $N$ is an \emph{elliptic Korselt number for $E$ of type I} if $N$ has at least two distinct prime factors and, for every prime $p$ dividing $N$, \begin{itemize} \item[(i)] $E$ has good reduction at $p$, \item[(ii)] $p+1-a_p$ divides $N+1-a_N$, and \item[(iii)] $\ord_{p}(a_N-1) \geq \ord_{p}(N) - $. \end{itemize} \end{definition} \begin{proposition}[\cite{Korselt}, Proposition 11] Let $N \in \mathbb{Z}$ be an odd integer and let $E/\Q$ be an eliptic curve.
-If $N$ is an elliptic Korselt number for $E$ of type I, then $N$ is an elliptic Carmichael number for $E$. \end{proposition}
+For an integer $N$ and a prime $p$, the $p$-adic order, $\ord_p(N)$, is the largest nonnegative integer $e$ such that $p^e$ divides $N$ if $N \neq 0$ and is $\infty$ otherwise.
+Given that $e = \ord_p(N)$, we also write $p^e \mid \mid N$.

 Silverman's second elliptic Korselt criterion gives a necessary and sufficient condition for an integer to be an elliptic Carmichael number for an elliptic curve.
-In doing so, we will use the following notation, as he does in \cite[Page 8]{Korselt}, for the exponent of a group: \begin{definition} For a group $G$, denote $\epsilon(G)$ as the \emph{exponent of $G$}, i.e. the least positive integer such that $g^{\epsilon(G)} = 1$ for all $g \in G$.
+In doing so, we will use the following notation, as he does in \cite[Page 8]{Korselt}, for the exponent of a group: \begin{defi} For a group $G$, denote $\epsilon(G)$ as the \emph{exponent of $G$}, i.e. the least positive integer such that $g^{\epsilon(G)} = 1$ for all $g \in G$.
 Equivalently, $\epsilon(G)$ is the least common multiple of the orders of all of the elements of $G$.
 For an elliptic curve $E/\Q$, an integer $N$, and a prime $p$ dividing $N$ at which $E$ has good reduction, write